visit-dav/visit-website/pages/support.md

-If you are so inclined, we welcome you to read more about the VisIt project's [Site Reliability Engineering](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/dev_manual/SiteReliabilityEngineering.html) processes to understand how we aim to respond to inquiries.
+If you are so inclined, we welcome you to read more about the VisIt project's [Site Reliability Engineering](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/dev_manual/SiteReliabilityEngineering.html) processes to understand how we provide support.

-## Supported Platforms and Operating Systems
+## Supported Platforms

+**Note:** Supported platforms periodically change to due to any of a number of factors including demand, developer access, technology obsolescence, and majority stakeholder requirements.

+### Fully Supported

-Various VisIt developers routinely develop and run VisIt on Windows 10, macOS 10.14/10.15 and Red Hat Enterprise Linux (RHEL).
-This means we are able reproduce bugs and test work-arounds and fixes reported on these platforms and in general provide the highest quality of support services.
+The platforms upon which the majority of contributors regularly develop and run VisIt and for which the resources exist to provide *full support* are determined primarily by our [host organization](https://wci.llnl.gov).
+For these platforms, we are able reproduce bugs, test bug-fixes, develop work-arounds and in general provide the highest quality of support services.
+These platforms are...

+* Windows 7, 8 and 10
+* RedHat Enterprise Linux 7.5
+* macOS 10.14 and 10.15

+### Partially Supported

-We do make an effort to provide pre-compiled binaries for other variants of Linux.
-However, because we do not routinely develop or test on these platforms, we are not able to provide the same level of support for them.
-We welcome help from the community in supporting these platforms.
-When encountering issues with these binaries, you may likely get faster resolution by first building VisIt from sources using the [`build_visit`](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/gui_manual/Building/index.html?highlight=build_visit) script.
-And, if doing so does indeed resolve the issues you encountered, please let us know your build recipe so we can improve our binaries.
+We do make an effort to provide pre-compiled binaries as well as perform minimal testing for other variants of Linux.
+However, because we do not yet routinely develop or test on these platforms, we are not able to provide the same level of support.

+* Ubunto 16, 18, 19 and 20
+* Centos 8
+* Debian 9 and 10
+* Fedora 27 and 31

+### Other Platforms

+For other *standard* platforms, building VisIt from sources using the [`build_visit`](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/gui_manual/Building/index.html?highlight=build_visit)
+[bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script is an option.
+If issues are encountered doing so, depending on demand for the associated platform we may be interested in collaborating to resolve them.
+However, the more exotic the platform, the less demand and the lower in priority we must make resolving `build_visit` issues.

 [gh1]: https://github.com/visit-dav/live-customer-response/issues/new?assignees=&labels=&template=customer-response.md&title= "Submit an issue on GitHub"
 [gh2]: https://github.com/join?source=header-home